nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 [19:13](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1153) So I can do a `git pull upstream master`, and it tells me that I have a merge conflict.

-[19:20](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1160) So if I hop into vs code, which is here, you can see the `merge conflicts` and `changelog`.
+[19:20](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1160) So if I hop into vscode, which is here, you can see the `merge conflicts` and `CHANGELOG`.

 Sure enough, there are two lines, which have been added kind of in parallel, and git does not know how to merge in both.
-But, it’s just a `changelog`.
+But, it’s just a `CHANGELOG`.
 We want both of these [19:33](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1173).

 [19:34](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1174) So I can click accept both.